andrewRCr/TaskFocus/.arc/reference/workflows/3-process-task-loop.md

 - **After each sub-task**: Update task documentation only
 - **After each parent task**: Check if [PROJECT-STATUS](.arc/reference/constitution/PROJECT-STATUS.md) needs updates:
   - Feature progress milestones reached
   - Newly completed functionality to highlight
   - Updated timelines or priorities
   - Dependencies that are now resolved
   - Any other work completed outside the current task list

 - **Stop after each individual sub‑task and wait for the user's go‑ahead**
-- **Never complete multiple subtasks in one implementation cycle** - each subtask represents a discrete deliverable that requires individual review
+- **Never complete multiple subtasks in one implementation cycle**
+  Each subtask represents a discrete deliverable that requires individual review
 - **Each subtask should be documented and approved before moving forward**

 ## Incidental Work Management

 ### Quick Decision Guide

-While working on feature tasks, you may discover quality improvements, refactoring, or tech debt that should be fixed immediately. **Quick decision tree**:
+While working on feature tasks, you may discover quality improvements, refactoring, or tech debt
+that should be fixed immediately.

+**Quick decision tree**:

 **Create incidental task list when:**

 - ✅ Multiple subtasks needed (>1 subtask)
 - ✅ Non-trivial effort (>30 minutes estimated)
 - ✅ Cross-cutting concern (affects multiple domains/files)